PontusAhlin/IV1351/README.md

 ## The technologies used for this project was Astah, PostgreSQL and SQL.

+### General information about the database:
+The database have multiple tables which handles the different parts of the database.
+Examples as such would be the instructors, students and the contact details of the students and the teachers.
+There are multiple different queries the database can handle, some example would be "Show the number of lessons given per month during a specified year" or "List ids and names of all instructors who has given more than a specific number of lessons during the current month".

 ### Seminar 1:
 The first seminar covers the conceptual model which was made in Astah, a Unified modelling language(UML).
 Also the generation of data which was handled using a data generaion website.